-How Hospitals, Hospices & Care facilities can use Skype to reduce loneliness during the Coronavirus (COVID-19) pandemic
+How hospitals, hospices & other care facilities can use Video Calling apps, like Skype, to reduce isolation during the Coronavirus (COVID-19) pandemic

-Hospitals, hospices and care facilties are starting to limit friends and family members from visiting loved ones.
+Hospitals, hospices and care facilities are starting to limit friends and family members from visiting loved ones.
 Many people are being asked to self-isolate at home.
 These measures are in response to the Coronavirus (COVID-19) pandemic.
 Increased feelings of isolation, loneliness and confusion are likely.
-Whilst phonecalls are vital, many will miss seeing their grandchild’s smiling little faces, and a video call may make the day of someone who has only had physical contact with staff in masks and full body protective gear.
+Whilst phone calls are vital, many will miss seeing their grandchild’s smiling faces, and a video call may make the day of someone who has only had physical contact with staff in masks and full body protective gear.

 Is it difficult?

-Setting up a tablet and providing Skype for inpatients is a fairly simple task.
+Setting up a tablet and providing Skype (or other video call facilities) for inpatients is a fairly simple task.
 YouTube has a number of video tutorials on how this is done.

 There are a number of things to consider in healthcare settings before going ahead.